spectrocloud/pack-central/packs/hello-universe-1.1.1/README.md

 # Hello Universe

 [Hello Universe](https://github.com/spectrocloud/hello-universe) is a demo web application utilized to help users learn more about [Palette](https://docs.spectrocloud.com/introduction) and its features.
-It functions as a standalone front-end application and provides users with a local click counter and funny SpectroCloud-themed images.
+It functions as a standalone front-end application and provides users with a local click counter and funny Spectro Cloud-themed images.

 ## Prerequisites